Basel-anaya/AI-Courses/README.md

 # Roadmap-to-Machine-Learning-and-Deep-Learning
-Courses on Youtube which enhance your knowledge in the Machine learning and Deep learning with clear examples.
+Courses on Youtube which enhance your knowledge in the Machine learning and Deep learning concepts with clear examples.

 # ♞ ML YouTube Courses